AbsaOSS/spline-ui/README.md

 ### Express

+That server can be used to serve the app artifacts at a specific port.
+The default port and build artifacts directory path can be rewritten.
+More details about Express server CLI can be found here `/deployment/express/README.md`.

 - First build the app if it is not already done: `npm run build:prod`
 - Go to the Express deployment directory: `cd deployment/express`
-- Install dependencies (that step needed before the very first run): `npm install`
+- Install server dependencies (that step needed before the very first run): `npm install`
 - Start the server: `npm start`
-- For more details see `/deployment/docker/README.md`

 ---